Stacey M. Robertson

 When I am not hidden away in a library I am happily standing in front of an audience.
 After receiving my Ph.D. from the University of California, Santa Barbara, in 1994, I began teaching at Bradley University in Peoria, Illinois, where for nearly two decades I have been energized by the opportunity to share my love of history with eager and talented students.
 My passion for teaching has resulted in several awards including the Charles M. Putnam Award for Excellence in Teaching.

 My desire to share the stories and lessons of my historical research and writing has led to more than one hundred public lectures.
-I have spoken to teachers, women’s organizations, churches, senior citizens, and many other types of groups in both national and international locations.
+I have spoken to colleges and universities, professional organizations, teachers, women’s associations, churches, museums, institutes, and many other types of groups in both national and international locations.
 My audiences point to my enthusiasm and story-telling ability in giving me high ratings as a speaker.
 I am often invited to return.

 I am fortunate to be the co-director of Historians Against Slavery.
 There are millions of people in the world today who are forced to labor against their will for the profit of others.
 My participation in this organization allows me to unite my scholarship with my concern for making the world a better place.